VaultaFoundation/docs/native/999_miscellaneous/1000_glossary.md

 The chain state (or "database" as it is often called) is a memory mapped file, which stores the blockchain state of each block (account details, deferred transactions, transactions, data stored using multi index tables in smart contracts, etc.).
 Once a block becomes irreversible the chain state is no longer cached.

 ## Cleos
 cleos is a command line tool that interfaces with the REST api exposed by nodeos.
 In other words cleos is the command line tool through which you can interface with an Antelope-based blockchain. cleos is used to deploy and test Antelope smart contracts. cleos contains documentation for all of its commands.
-For a list of all commands known to cleos, simply run it with no arguments. cleos = command line + eos
+For a list of all commands known to cleos, simply run it with no arguments.

-## Coalition
-EOS, WAX, Telos, UX (Origin)

 ## Consensus / DPoS
 A large number of participants or stakeholders elect a smaller number of delegates, which in turn make decisions for them.